Close Alert Banner

 Call Amanda Ferraro at 905-852-9181 extension 400 or email aferraro@town.uxbridge.on.ca.

 Whitby: The Access Program provides funding for Town of Whitby recreation programs.
 Eligibility is based on financial need and applicants must be Whitby residents.
+Participants ages 55 and up will have the 55+ Recreation Services Membership included when approved for our Access Program.
 Complete the application form for Whitby Recreation Assistance.

 Community programs